 - Fire your glutes and legs for extra strength

 Use these three workout moves at the gym, at home or outdoors if you’re looking to engage multiple muscles while getting strong.
-And remember your nutrition plays a huge role in your results, so be sure to eat clean and train mean!

 What are your favorite functional exercises?